03/22/2017 by Bob Regan | The Schoolroom, Thought Leadership

 In this three-part series, Bob Regan discusses the most effective traits in a transformational school leader.

 In Part I of this blog series, Bob discussed the “fundraiser fallacy,” suggesting that fundraising, while an important element in the preferred leadership profile for Catholic schools, is insufficient in achieving transformational change.
 Instead, he laid the conceptual groundwork for a more holistic and visionary leader which he calls an Institution Builder or “I-B” leader.
 In Part II, Bob will share two real-life narratives from his search experience with Catholic schools and then propose several important conclusions that may be drawn from those scenarios.
-In next week’s final post, Bob will provide a comprehensive introduction to the Institution Builder as the preferred leadership profile for Catholic schools seeking lasting, transformational change.
+In Part III, Bob will provide a comprehensive introduction to the Institution Builder as the preferred leadership profile for Catholic schools seeking lasting, transformational change.

 Part II: Two Illustrative Narratives Taken from Actual Experiences